amunategui/amunategui.github.io/_posts/2014-11-01-multinomial-neuralnetworks-walkthrough.md

 ##     0     2     3     4     5     6     8    10    12    16
 ##    66    51   182 13133   757 12101  7715   138   481     7
 ```
+We see that the 4 and 6 cylinder vehicles are the most numerous.
 <BR><BR>

-Shuffle the data and split it into two equal data frames:
+Shuffle the data and split it into two equal data frames so we can have a training and a testing data set:

 ```r
 set.seed(1234)